OpenDirective/opendirective.github.io/_posts/2022-01-06-comparing-svelte-reactivity-options.md

 title: Comparing Svelte Reactivity Options
 ---

-<div class="message"> The Svelte framework has several reactivity features and this post explores when you might use each one.
+<div class="message"> The Svelte framework has several reactivity features, Reactive Assignment Statements, Stores and Component Events.
+This post summarises them and explores when you might use each one.
 </div>

 ## Reactivity